salesforce-misc/violet-conversations/README.md

 When developing conversational scripts - it helps to debug/test it in three phrases:
 1. Make sure the code compiles/runs by typing `npm start`.
 Fix any errors and keep re-starting the service until misplaced punctuations and declarations have been fixed.
 2. Test the script in the included tester view, by running the script and opening it in a browser, for example: http://localhost:8080/alexa/einstein You will likely want to submit IntentRequest's based on the Utterance's at the bottom of the page.
 Once you submit a request, verify that the response output SSML is per your needs.
 Additionally, it is helpful to walk through the script a few times to ensure that the application supports the different user scenarios.
 3. Once the script works locally, deploy it to the cloud and configure Alexa to talk to the underlying skill using Amazon's Skill Configuration site.
 At this stage you will likely benefit from testing by iterating rapidly with: invoking the voice-client, examining the conversational-app's logs, and tweaking the utterances in Amazon's Configuration.
-Testing a voice client is likely best done first through a PC based tool that provides additional debugging information like the [Violet Client](https://github.com/salesforce/violet-client) or a web testing tool like [Echosim.io](https://echosim.io).
+Testing a voice client is likely best done through a web testing tool like [Echosim.io](https://echosim.io).

 ## Contribution/Supporting